Zero-Based Budgeting: What It Is and How to Start

 What is the easiest budgeting method?

 The pay-yourself-first method is a straightforward but impactful budgeting strategy.
 It entails saving a part of your paycheck for savings and debt repayment before other expenditures.
-This approach allows you to focus on creating an emergency fund or reducing high-interest debts.
-You still maintain the liberty to spend the rest as you wish.
+You can focus on setting up an emergency fund, or reducing high-interest debts while maintaining the liberty to spend the rest as you wish.
 This method is ideal for those who dislike tracking every expense yet wish to save a consistent amount monthly.

 What weakness does zero-based budgeting overcome?